pykale/pykale/docs/source/tutorial.md

 - `main.py` is the main module to be run, showing the main workflow.
 - `config.py` is the configuration module setting the data, prediction problem, and hyper-parameters, etc. The settings in this module is the default configuration.
-  - `configs` is the directory to place the *customized* configurations for each individual run.
+  - `configs` is the directory to place the *customized* configuration for each individual run.
 We use `.yaml` files for this purpose.
 - `model.py` is the model module to define the machine learning model and configure its training parameters.
 - `trainer.py` is the trainer module to define the trainer/workflow.
 This module is *only needed when NOT using `pytorch lightning`*.